 Kovalam beach is Kerala's most famous beach town.
 Unlike quieter Varkala, it's well and truly been discovered and developed.
 It's brash and at odds with the rest of Kerala.
 The action congregates around two main beaches -- Hawa (also called Eve's beach) and Lighthouse (the biggest and busiest of the two) -- with a walkway along the seafront.
-Samudra beach, to the north, is separated from the other beaches by a large promontory, and is relatively free of tourists.
+Samudra beach, to the north, is separated from the other beaches by a large promontory.
+This makes it relatively free of tourists.

 There's no shortage of hotels in Kovalam beach, but these are among the best ones to suit all budgets.
 If you're looking to save money, travel to Kovalam during the May to September monsoon season, and you'll be able to enjoy discounts of 50% or more on room rates.
 This makes luxury hotels much more affordable.

-If you're looking for luxury in Kovalam, the boutique Surya Samudra is the most indulgent property you'll find.
+Want to stay in secluded luxury?
+The boutique Surya Samudra is the most indulgent property you'll find.
 It's set on 20 acres of landscaped grounds atop a cliff in a secluded spot south of the main beaches, and has 31 heritage cottages (think terracotta roofs, wooden pillars, and tiled floors).
 The airy cottages, which feature open-air bathrooms, are very private and there's plenty of space to spread out.
-The sea facing ones are particularly captivating.
+The sea-facing ones are particularly captivating.
 Other facilities include a reputable Ayurvedic spa, two restaurants, and infinity pool.

 - Rates: From about 10,000 rupees per night, plus tax, for a garden view cottage during the monsoon season.
 This increases to around 25,000 rupees, plus tax, during peak season.
 Breakfast is included.